diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands1/_build/html/_sources/start.rst.txt

 The total (maximum) number of energy/forces calculations is equal to the number of configurations times the number of iterations (passed through the `max_pop` argument).

 The calculation is submitted with `relax.relax()`.
 However, before running the calculation we introduce another object, the `IOInfo`.
-This tells the `relax` to save information of the free energy, its gradient and the anharmonic phonon frequencies during the minimization in the files *minim_info.dat° and *minim_info.freqs*.
+This tells the `relax` to save information of the free energy, its gradient and the anharmonic phonon frequencies during the minimization in the files *minim_info.dat* and *minim_info.freqs*.
 It is not mandatory to introduce them, but it is very usefull as it allows to visualize the minimization while it is running.

 The full input file in the form of a python script is then: